Jimdo: Jimdo Dolphin Reviews

 In December 2018, Robert Brandl from WebToolTester.com reported "impressive" results with Jimdo Dolphin, "You can actually create the first draft [of your website] in just 3 minutes [...]
-If you’re prepared to invest another hour or two into customizing the text and adding further subpages, the final product can be made to look really impressive".
+If you're prepared to invest another hour or two into customizing the text and adding further subpages, the final product can be made to look really impressive".
 But describes the "basic level of SEO optimization" as "disappointing as it stands".

-In February 2019, Chris Singleton from Style Factory gave Jimdo 3/5 stars, "It’s well-suited to small businesses that require a simple online presence and/or shop, but don’t have the budget, expertise or time to grapple with more complex systems".
+In February 2019, Chris Singleton from Style Factory gave Jimdo 3/5 stars, "It's well-suited to small businesses that require a simple online presence and/or shop, but don't have the budget, expertise or time to grapple with more complex systems".

-In October 2019, Hendrick Human from WebsitePlanet.com rated Jimdo 4.7/5 stars, "If you’re new to building websites and all you want is a simple website with a blog or online store and decent SEO, then it’s not a bad option.
-If you have bigger plans for your site, there’s a good chance you’ll find Jimdo [Dolphin] too restrictive".
+In October 2019, Hendrick Human from WebsitePlanet.com rated Jimdo 4.7/5 stars, "If you're new to building websites and all you want is a simple website with a blog or online store and decent SEO, then it's not a bad option.
+If you have bigger plans for your site, there's a good chance you'll find Jimdo [Dolphin] too restrictive".

 Online Store

-In February 2019, Jimdo added an online "store" to its new website builder, Dolphin, to let users conduct electronic commerce.
+In February 2019, Jimdo added an online "store" to its new website builder, Dolphin, to let users shop via electronic commerce.
 The drag-and-drop style is suitable for users without any technical knowledge who want to sell products online.
 Users can choose to receive payments via SEPA Direct Debit, credit card, or PayPal.

 "The top two [Jimdo Dolphin subscription] plans make it easy to start an e-commerce store.
 You just start adding products.
 Both plans allow you to add as many as you like, but the eCommerce plan is limited in that you only have 50 pages to work with.
 You can take payments using SEPA Direct Debit, PayPal, or credit card.
-And unlike some e-commerce website builders, Jimdo does not take a cut of your sells".
-Frank Moraes from HTML.com.
+And unlike some e-commerce website builders, Jimdo does not take a cut of your sells", said Frank Moraes from HTML.com.